-By 1812, Napoleon's forces controlled much of Europe.
+By 1812, Napoleon's (Herbert Lom's) forces controlled much of Europe.
 Russia, one of the few countries still unconquered, prepares to face Napoleon's troops together with Austria.
-Among the Russian soldiers are Count Nicholas Rostov and Prince Andrei Bolkonsky.
-Count Pierre Bezukhov, a friend of Andrei's and self-styled intellectual who is not interested in fighting.
+Amongst the Russian soldiers, are Count Nikolai Rostov (Jeremy Brett) and Prince Andrei Bolkonsky (Mel Ferrer).
+Count Pierre Bezukhov (Henry Fonda), a friend of Andrei's, and self-styled intellectual, who is not interested in fighting.
 Pierre's life changes when his father dies, leaving him a vast inheritance.
-He is attracted to Natasha Rostov, Nicholas's sister, but she is too young, so he gives in to baser desires and marries the shallow, manipulative Princess Helene.
+He is attracted to Natasha Rostov (Audrey Hepburn), Nikolai's sister, but she is too young, so he gives in to baser desires and marries the shallow, manipulative Princess Helene (Anita Ekberg).
 The marriage ends when Pierre discovers his wife's true nature.
 Andrei is captured and later released by the French, and returns home only to watch his wife die in childbirth.
-Months later, Pierre and Andrei meet again.
+A few months later, Pierre and Andrei meet again.
 Andrei sees Natasha and falls in love, but his father will only permit the marriage if ...Written by

 39 of 54 people found this review helpful.